 11. SOLDIER IN THE RAIN-1963

 The black and white film is shot bright and sunny throughout most of the proceedings but once the film’s mood changes, so too does the lighting, to a darker tone that is neither inappropriate nor jarring.
-It all works, and brilliantly at that, especailly during the barroom brawl that remains a favorite if spooky reminder of how great this film is.
-The viewer is right in the thick of it as McQueen and Gleason versus Gallo and Nelson reaches a most beleviable conclusion, as does the film itself in which all loose plot developments are poignantly tied up.
+It all works, and brilliantly at that, especially during the barroom brawl that remains a favorite if spooky reminder of how great this film is.
+The viewer is right in the thick of the fight scene as McQueen and Gleason versus Gallo and Nelson reaches a most believable conclusion, as does the film itself, in which all loose plot developments are poignantly tied up.
 The pairing of Gleason and McQueen in an early ‘Buddy Film’ may seem odd at first glance but the chemistry between them is there and quite touching at times.

 In a moment that sounds like a scene right out of the film, rumor has it that Gleason gave McQueen a pair of cufflinks depicting one of his own favorite recreations, playing golf.
 Supposedly, McQueen thanked him for the gesture but told The Great One he didn’t wear cufflinks when indulging in his favorite recreation: riding motorcycles.